-This year Mental Health Awareness week is from the 14th to 20th May and is focusing on Stress.
+Mental Health Awareness week was from the 14th to 20th May and focussed on Stress.
 It therefore seems relevant to discuss Stress from the employers point of view and how this ties into the definition of a disability and discrimination.

 Firstly when it comes to employment, the term disabled or defining someone as disabled isn’t determined by a doctor or medical professional, it is determined by the law.

 Equality Act 2010: ‘A person is disabled if they have a physical or mental impairment which has a substantially adverse and long-term effect on their ability to carry out normal day-to-day activities.
 In the workplace such activities are taken to include things like using a telephone or computer, interacting with colleagues, following instructions, driving and carrying everyday objects.’

 To put this into context it is worth considering the following case law: Herry v Dudley Metropolitan Council, this was finalised at the end of 2016.